dhairs/College-Notes/Fall 2023 Semester/CS 311/Definitions/Definitions.md

 Note that $0$ exists in this set.
 This is debated heavily, but for the purposes of this class, we assume it is a natural number.

 ### Integers
-$Def^n$: The set of natural numbers is defined to be
+$Def^n$: The set of integer numbers is defined to be

 $$Z=\{\ldots,-2,-1,0,1,2,\ldots\}$$